ProofWright: Towards Agentic Formal Verification of CUDA: Agentic Formal Verification Framework: Establishing Thread Memory Safety Guarantees

 While the static VerCors knowledge base described in the previous section provides a starting point to the VerCors agent, it has several limitations.
 First, it provides syntax and examples and not a methodology on how to approach verification of a new program.
 Due to the lack of exemplar data, we found this resulted in pattern-matching to generate annotations which does not scale well to new kernels that may have different control flow, data mapping, or synchronization patterns.
 Second, even when the agent successfully generated annotations after several iterations of the feedback loop, it fails to learn from experience and may repeat similar errors on future verification problems.

 To overcome these limitations, we supplement the agent with a dynamic \textit{VerCors Annotation Guide} where the agent automatically distills knowledge based on human-provided few-shot examples as well as past experience into a generalized verification recipe.
-To prevent overfitting, updates to this Annotation Guide are controlled by a human-in-the-loop in this current version (\S \ref{sec:eval}).
+It is a LLM-generated, dynamically maintained document that can be updated after successful verification attempts to incorporate newly discovered concepts and verification patterns.
+A detailed description of how the annotation guide was constructed is presented in the evaluation section (\S \ref{sec:eval}).
 This Annotation Guide serves as the agent’s core reasoning framework and helps it successfully generate VerCors-compatible specifications across a diverse set of CUDA kernel structures.
 Further investigation into the generated guide showed that the agent learned some interesting core verification principles across multiple sessions.
 We now briefly describe some of these insights.

 $\blacksquare$ \textit{Algorithm Class-Aware Verification Scheme}: The agent discovered that different algorithm families exhibit distinct memory access patterns and synchronization primitives, requiring specialized verification strategies beyond generic templates.
 To address this, the agent classifies kernels into different families such as element-wise, convolution-like, reduction, etc. Each family follows unique permission and indexing schemes—ranging from simple one-to-one thread-to-element mappings to complex shared-memory coordination in convolution operations.
 In some cases, the agent even employs a hybrid classification strategy, combining features from multiple families to accurately capture mixed computational behaviors within a single kernel.